pkeroulas/st2110-automated-setup/server/INSTALL.md

 systemctl daemon-reload
 systemctl enable netbox
 systemctl start netbox
-# DO NEVER `docker-compose down` this one, the DB is wiped !!!!
+# DO NEVER `docker-compose down` this one, the DB would be wiped !!!!
 ```

+`docker ps` command should show netbox containers running.

+### Create the users

-Create the superuser on 1st exec:
+Create the superuser:

 ```
 cd ./netbox/
 docker-compose exec netbox /opt/netbox/netbox/manage.py createsuperuser
 ```

-Login to the web UI using the superuser and create:

-- a normal user (r/w)
+Login to the web UI as the superuser and create a normal user (r/w).

-- a API token (r/w)
+Login as the normal user and create an API token (r/w).

-Import initial data:
+### Import initial data

+From the UI, import:

 - the manufactors: `./netbox-custom/manufacturers.csv`
 - the device types: `./netbox-custom/device_types.yaml`